Attributed to Scott of Southwick, Sunderland

-This mug is attributed to Dawson on the basis of its frog.
-However, I am yet to find a similar frog on a marked Dawson's item.
+This mug is attributed to Scott on the basis of its frog.
 These frogs are usually completely brown, so it is highly unusual to find a spotted version.

 Attributed to Cornfoot, Carr & Co, North Shields